TyrfingMjolnir/JDBC_FDW/README-JoyentSmartOS.md

 CREATE FOREIGN TABLE fm16s.test1( a text, b text, c text ) SERVER jdbc_fm16s OPTIONS( table 'fmTableName' );
 ```

 alternatively ```query``` can replace ```table``` as some sort of VIEW; primarily to avoid pulling all the data from FileMaker to Postgres as LIMIT will never be remotely; however an FQL query can be run pr as below.
 Even though you most likely would sned a timestamp from last rather than than a static LIMIT of 5.

-Note that you are never really interested in running the query bareback as in the above example if there are more than 10 records in the table.
-You really want to design the ```query``` below to get the best performance.
+Note that you are never really interested in running the query bareback as in the above utilizing ```table``` if there are more than 10 records in that table; as the query above will not be run remotely, postgres will pull down all the records from the FileMaker side and then do LIMIT 5.
+What you really want to do is design the ```query``` below in the optimum way for your solution to have some kind of performance.

 ```
 CREATE FOREIGN TABLE fm16s.test2( a text, b text, c text ) SERVER jdbc_fm16s OPTIONS(